A Low, Slow Oven Roasted Method

 Instructions

-- Preheat the oven to 225°F. Trim any large pieces of exterior fat from the pork, then cut it into 3 or 4 evenly-sized pieces.
+- Preheat the oven to 225°F. Trim any excess exterior fat from the pork shoulder, leaving a thin layer for moisture.
+Cut the roast into 3 or 4 evenly sized pieces to promote even cooking.

-- Transfer the shredded/pulled pork to a bowl, stir in the barbecue sauce and serve as desired.
+- Transfer the shredded pork to a bowl and stir in BBQ sauce (add to taste).
+Serve warm.

 Notes